pmitros/tsvx/README.md

 prompting the user for help, and pandas would be able to work with both.

-tsvx files are a tab-seprated format, with several additions:
+tsvx files are a tab-separated format, with several additions:

 * Columns are statically typed, with declared types, and standardized string escaping, dates, and similar for other data types.